Wahe3bru/__Learning/Lessons/RegEx.md

 {,n}| up to n times
 {m,}| m or more times

-Note: adding `?` to either of the quantifiers including `?` makes their preference to less (ie non-greedy)
+Note: adding `?` to either of the quantifiers including `?` makes their preference to lazy (ie non-greedy)

 ## Character Classes and Sets
+The `[]` operator will find one instance of any character within the square brackets.

 pattern|match
 ---|---
 [0-6]|set of digits (0-6)